 to send the desks we renovated to our Literacy Project in India; a

-Water & Sanitation Project in Haiti; and a Rotary Resource Room
+Water & Sanitation Project in Haiti; and Rotary Polio Eradication.

 members contribute to Sustaining Membership in the Rotary Foundation,